Hi, we’re Chalkbeat, a news site covering educational change.

-Alan Gottlieb, co-founder of Chalkbeat, founded Education News Colorado (now Chalkbeat Colorado) in 2008.
+Alan Gottlieb, co-founder and editor-at-large of Chalkbeat, founded Education News Colorado (now Chalkbeat Colorado) in 2008.
 After a post-college stint in the Peace Corps (Ecuador) Gottlieb spent 15 years as a newspaper journalist, then moved into the world of education policy as a foundation program officer before returning to journalism.
 Alan is the author of two books: In the Shadow of the Rockies, a book about the inaugural season of Denver’s Major League baseball team. and the novel Ultimate Excursions.
 A native of Chicago’s South Side, Alan has a B.A. in English from The Colorado College and an M.S.J. from Columbia University’s Graduate School of Journalism.

 Rebecca Ross is Chalkbeat’s Chief Operating Officer.
 Rebecca has over fifteen years of experience designing innovative programs and products that create social impact and building the capacity of organizations that execute them.
 She has been a Vice President at ideas42 and Seedco where her work focused on issues of poverty, education and financial services for the poor in New York City and nationally.
 Rebecca has a BA from Vassar College and a MPA from the University of Pennsylvania’s Fels Institute of Government.